3. Get your edge certificate

 The Value (Record Data) token is valid for seven days

-Make sure you complete this process before it expires, or you'll have to restart it.
+Make sure you complete this process before it expires, or you'll have to restart.

-1. Update your DNS configuration to include a TXT record, using the values you noted.
-DNS configuration tools can vary, but it should look like this:
+1. Update your DNS configuration to include a TXT record using the values provided in the CPS dashboard.
+DNS configuration tools can vary across DNS providers, but it should resemble the example below:

 📘